 FINANCIAL AID AWARD REVISIONS

-Financial aid packages prepared for students based on initial aid application information are revised for the reasons explained below.
+Financial aid awards may be revised for the reasons explained below.

 Changes in Enrollment Status: Students who change their enrollment status from full time to part time in any semester, or students who withdraw from the University prior to the end of a semester, will typically become eligible for less financial aid than students enrolled full time for an entire academic year.
 Students considering making a change in their enrollment status should contact the Office of Student Financial Services to determine what impact an enrollment change will have on eligibility for financial assistance.